cooolbabu/SreenivasAngara/content/posts/ML_Key_Terms.md

 During an interview process, interviewers generally ask and expect textbook definitions of basic terms.
 Interviewees, on the other hand must be prepared and answer them promptly.
 Lengthy and exploratory answers prevent interviewers from asking more probing questions.

-I noticed this issue on a recent interview and not repeat this mistake.
+I noticed this issue on a recent interview.
+Here are some of them

 #### Confidence Interval